Five Ways railway station: History

 The original station was opened in 1885 by the Midland Railway, when the Birmingham West Suburban Railway (BWSR) was extended into Birmingham New Street.
 It fell prey to competition from local bus services, and services were suspended in 1944, as a wartime economy measure, under the auspices of the London, Midland and Scottish Railway.
 The closure was made permanent by British Railways in 1950.

 Alongside the station was the spur line leading to Central Goods station.
 The junction to this line was just south of Five Ways.
 The spur was part of the original alignment of the BWSR, leading to its original terminus at Granville Street.
 Following the closure of Granville Street in 1885, the spur line was extended to run to Central Goods station, which remained open until the late 1960s.

 Reopening

 The station was rebuilt and reopened in 1978 to the designs of the architect John Broome as part of the creation of the Cross-City Line services.
 Built with its main entrance on Islington Row Middleway.
 British Rail also carried out electrification of the lines through the station in 1993.

 Ticket barriers were installed at the start of 2009 and became operational shortly before the end of April in the same year.

-The station achieved a milestone in 2009–10 by having over 1 million "entries and exits", as denoted by ticket sales.
+The station achieved a milestone in 2009–10 by having over 1 million "entries and exits", according to the Office of Rail and Road’s station usage estimates.